Roadford reservoir boat capsizing: Bodies found in search for missing people

 - Published

-Police searching for two disabled people missing since a boat capsized on a lake have recovered two bodies.
+Police searching for two disabled people missing since a boat capsized on a lake have found two bodies.

 The boat capsized on Roadford Lake, near Okehampton, Devon, at lunchtime on Wednesday.